audulus/docs/nodes.md

 :------------- | :-------------
 Signal `A+B` (Unspecified)   | `Any 32-bit Number`

+**iOS Symbol**

 ![icon](img/icons/add.png)

+**Exposable Element** - None.

+**Warnings** - The output of the Add node will not register correctly if the sum of inputs A and B exceeds the 32-bit maximum output value (`2^32` or 2,147,483,647).

+**Typical Use** - Combining two signals equally.

 The **Add** node combines its two inputs, **a** and **b**.
 Addition of signals is the same as mixing.
 Another word for this is "summing."

-While you can use the Expression node to sum two signals with the expression `A+B`
+While you can use the Expression node to sum two signals with the expression `A+B`, the Add node can be a nice, simple, and explicit way to combine two signals.

 You can make a small 2-input mixer using two Level nodes attached to the two inputs of the Add node.